Head Injuries & Hearing Loss

-In the United States alone, estimates suggest that there are over one million cases of traumatic brain injury each year which require hospitalization, and as many as 3 million cases of any head injury, including mild concussions.
-Survivors of serious head injuries may suffer permanent, lifelong effects, and those whose injuries are more mild may experience negative side effects that last days, weeks, or longer.
+In the United States alone, estimates suggest that over one million cases of traumatic brain injury each year require hospitalization, and as many as 3 million cases of any head injury, including mild concussions.
+Survivors of severe head injuries may suffer permanent, lifelong effects, and those whose injuries are milder may experience adverse side effects that last days, weeks, or longer.
 Hearing loss, either temporary or permanent, is one of those side effects.
-So how exactly do head injuries affect the sense of hearing?

-In 2013, falls were the leading cause of traumatic brain injury in the U.S., accounting for over half of TBI (traumatic brain injury) E.R. visits.
-Falls disproportionately affect the old and very young.
-Motor vehicle accidents and sports injuries are also major causes of head trauma, both serious and minor.
+According to the CDC, falls were the leading cause of traumatic brain injury in the U.S., accounting for half of TBI (traumatic brain injury) E.R. visits.
+This is especially true for young children and adults over 65.
+Motor vehicle accidents and assaults are also significant causes of head trauma, both serious and minor.

 The risk of traumatic brain injury in males is highest between 15-35 years old, a likely cause being their greater tendency to engage in risk-taking behavior and contact sports.
 As more is discovered about the lasting consequences of sports-induced concussions, health experts are stressing the need for more care to be taken with those who have sustained these injuries.

-- A concussion is a mild form of traumatic brain injury (TBI) caused by a bump, blow, or jolt to the head.
-A concussion can also be caused by violent movement or jarring of the head or neck, or as a result of a sound blast, in which the pressure of the noise is so loud that it causes brain damage.
+- A concussion is a mild form of traumatic brain injury (TBI) caused by a head bump, blow, or jolt.
+Trauma can also be caused by violent movement or jarring of the head or neck or as a result of a sound blast, in which the pressure of the noise is so loud that it causes brain damage.

 - The primary injury in a mild concussion is a contusion (bruising) of the brain.
-But in moderate to severe cases, hemorrhaging (bleeding) of the brain can also occur.
+But in moderate to severe cases, brain hemorrhaging (bleeding) can also occur.

-- The most common causes of concussions are sports injuries, bicycle and car accidents, and falls.
+- The most common causes of concussions are sports injuries, bicycle/car accidents, and falls.

-- Although a concussion is not a life-threatening injury and people generally recover quickly, it can cause serious symptoms, including hearing loss.
+- Although a concussion is not a life-threatening injury and people generally recover quickly, it can cause severe symptoms, including hearing loss.

 Traumatic brain injuries, concussions, and their effects on the hearing